SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 Here, we have introduced 2 identifiers: hpFiltered and amped.
 By doing so, we are able to use the same values in more than one place in the rest of our computation.
 Since we are dealing with actual values, composing our functions in the way we did with >> operator doesn't work here; but that's not a problem: We achieved a readable, non-redundant way of describing a signal flow without any boilerplate code.

+*** Festhalten:
+Our rule is: Each time we branch a signal, we give it a name (there are alternative ways of branching that don't need identifiers (TODO: arrows)).
+***

 #### A note on the signature of "blendedDistortion"
 TODO: It's again float -> float.
 This is important because we can pass this function to our "audio runtime".

-### Alternative way of composing functions
+### Alternative notation

-Since we will later deal with global and local "state", let's have a look at another way of writing the "blendedDistortion" computation.
+Since we will later deal with blocks that have access to global and local "state", let's have a look at another way of writing the "blendedDistortion" computation function.
 This might look unuseful for now, but having that technique in mind, we will be able to understand it's value later and build other helpful techniques upon it.

 The idea is to view the computation from above with it's identifiers as *nested functions*.
 These functions can then be composed by a powerful "composition function" that is written for the domain it shall be used in.
 This composition function is called "bind", and we define bind (for now) like this: